 The primary job of the Federal Reserve is to control inflation while avoiding a recession.
 It does this with monetary policy.
 To control inflation, the Fed must use contractionary monetary policy to slow economic growth.
 The Fed's ideal inflation rate is around 2%—if it's higher than that, demand will drive up prices for goods.

-The Fed's actions reduce the liquidity in the financial system, making it becomes more expensive to get loans.
+The Fed can slow this growth by tightening the money supply.
+That's the total amount of credit allowed into the market.
+The Fed's actions reduce the liquidity in the financial system, making it become more expensive to get loans.
 It slows economic growth and demand, which puts downward pressure on prices.

-Tools the Federal Reserve Uses to Control Inflation
+Tools the Federal Reserve Uses To Control Inflation

-The Fed's first line of defense is open market operations.
+The Fed's first line of defense is OMO.
 The Fed buys or sells securities, typically Treasury notes, from its member banks.
 It buys securities when it wants them to have more money to lend.
 It sells these securities, which the banks are forced to buy.
-That reduces their capital, giving them less to lend.
+That reduces the Fed's capital, giving them less to lend.
 As a result, they can charge higher interest rates.
 That slows economic growth and mops up inflation.

-Former Chairman Ben Bernanke said the Fed's most important tool is managing public expectations.
-Once people anticipate inflation, they create a self-fulfilling prophecy.
-They plan for future prices increases by buying more now, thus driving up inflation even more.
-Bernanke said the mistake the Fed made in controlling inflation in the 1970s was its stop-go monetary policy.
+The Fed's history of responding to inflation gives you an insight into what may work and what doesn't.
+Bernanke said the mistake the Fed made in controlling inflation in the 1970s was its go-stop monetary policy.
 It raised rates to combat inflation, then lowered them to avoid recession.
 That volatility convinced businesses to keep their prices high.